365businessdev/docs/_i18n/en-US/_docs/365-business-pdf/concatenate.md

 With 365 business PDF, you can link PDF files generated from Microsoft Dynamics 365 Business Central to other PDF files and merge them into one file.
-For example, you can attach cover pages or supplementary documents to your documents and reports generated from Microsoft Dynamics 365 Business Central to add value to them.
+For example, you can attach your terms and conditions to all your order confirmation documents generated from Microsoft Dynamics 365 Business Central.

 The setup is done on the **PDF Concatenation Configurations** page.
 Multiple chaining configurations can be created here.